-- Provide quality information on development activity and the resulting environmental impacts.
+We monitor the state of Canada’s forests to provide quality information on development activity and environmental impacts.

-Welcome to our site!
-View our most recent stories on the home page or browse our materials using the menus above.
-Click on the story titles or on "Read more" for more information, including links to download materials such as reports, press releases, and data.
+Welcome to the GFWC website!
+View our most recent stories on the home-page or browse our materials using the menus above.
+Click on the story titles or on"Read more" for more information to download materials: reports, data, press releases and more.

 (2014-09-08) Canoeing almost 800 km through the heart of Canada’s pristine boreal forest is a jaw-dropping, grueling, exhilarating adventure.
 For me, now into my 60s, it was “epic” to go for almost four weeks this past summer from Wollaston Lake in northeastern Saskatchewan through a series of lakes and 43 portages into northwestern Manitoba, and back.

 (2014-09-03) Global Forest Watch Canada conducted a made-in-Alberta approach to the mapping and analysis of the conservation values of the boreal region of northern Alberta, an area comprising more than 2/3 of Alberta.
 We examined natural landscape features, wildlife and human disturbances and ranked the condition, diversity, ecological function and special features of the entire study area.

 (2014-07-24) Global Forest Watch Canada conducted a field validation exercise to test the accuracy of the “forest gain” component of the new global dataset of forest change (High-Resolution Global Maps of 21st-Century Forest Cover Change; see http://www.sciencemag.org/content/342/6160/850) for two sites in a forested region of southwestern Alberta, Canada, known regionally as the Eastern Slopes.